Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Introduction

-Furthermore, if $X$ is the rough path canonically associated to fractional Brownian motion with $H < {1\over 2}$, then $\E L_\theta^{-p}(X) < \infty$ for every $\theta > H$ and every $p > 0$. \end{theorem}
+Furthermore, if $X$ is the rough path canonically associated to fractional Brownian motion with $H \leq\frac{1}{ 2}$, then $\E L_\theta^{-p}(X) < \infty$ for every $\theta> H$ and every $p > 0$. \end{theorem}

-\begin{remark} Note that this immediately tells us that if $X$ is H\"older rough, then it admits a kind of Doob-Meyer decomposition in the sense that the processes $A$ and $B$ in \eref{e:defZ1} are uniquely determined by $Z$.
-An interesting fact is that H\"older roughness is a \textit{deterministic} property.
+\begin{remark} Note that this immediately tells us that if $X$ is H\"older rough, then it admits a kind of Doob--Meyer decomposition in the sense that the processes $A$ and $B$ in (\ref{edefZ1}) are uniquely determined by $Z$.
+An interesting fact is that H\"older roughness is a \textit {deterministic} property.
 In principle, one could imagine being able to check that this property holds almost surely for a number of driving noises, not even necessarily Gaussian ones. \end{remark}

-Combined with standard arguments, this result yields quantitative bounds on the inverse of the Malliavin matrix, thus obtaining a quantitative version of the result obtained in \cite{Cass:Friz}, where the authors showed via a $0$-$1$ law argument that the Malliavin matrix is almost surely invertible.
-If we use the additional assumption that the linearization of the SDE \eqref{eqn:SDErpi} has moments of all orders, our results also yield that \eqref{eqn:SDErpi} has \emph{smooth densities} thus extending the work pioneered by Malliavin to the case in which the driving noise is a rough path.
-When this work was nearing completion, we were notified of an independent work \cite{Hu:Tind:11} showing smoothness of densities to solutions to \eqref{eqn:SDErpi} in the case when the driving vector fields exhibit a ``nilpotent'' structure, which allows to obtain a priori bounds on the Malliavin derivatives of the solutions.
-The work \cite{Hu:Tind:11} also contains a version of Norris's lemma in the context of SDEs driven by fractional Brownian motion with Hurst parameter $H \in ({1\over 3},{1\over 2})$.
+Combined with standard arguments, this result yields quantitative bounds on the inverse of the Malliavin matrix, thus obtaining a quantitative version of the result obtained in~\cite{CassFriz}, where the authors showed via a 0--1 law argument that the Malliavin matrix is almost surely invertible.
+If we use the additional assumption that the linearization of the RDE (\ref{eqnSDErpi}) has moments of all orders, our results also yield that~(\ref{eqnSDErpi}) has \textit{smooth densities} thus extending the work pioneered by Malliavin to the case in which the driving noise is a rough path.
+In fact the very recent work~\cite{CLL11} obtains such moment bounds for the linearization of (\ref{eqnSDErpi}) under certain boundedness conditions, and thus our result immediately yields smoothness of densities for a large class of RDEs of the form (\ref{eqnSDErpi}).
+Even in the case $H = \frac{1}{ 2}$, we believe that the bounds derived in this work are new and pave the way for more quantitative versions of H\"ormander's theorem.

+When this work was nearing completion, we were notified of an independent work~\cite{HuTind11} showing smoothness of densities to solutions to (\ref{eqnSDErpi}) in the case when the driving vector fields exhibit a ``nilpotent'' structure, which allows one to obtain a priori bounds on the Malliavin derivatives of the solutions.
+The work \cite {HuTind11} also contains a version of Norris's lemma in the context of SDEs driven by fractional Brownian motion with Hurst parameter $H \in(\frac{1}{ 3},\frac{1}{ 2})$.